Spanish, German and French language classes for young children

 How much you charge is up to you.
 We recommend that you look at what other, comparable kid’s programs in your community are charging, and charge accordingly.
 Be sure to take into account that we also include Take-Home materials, which helps the learning continue all week at home.

 You can add the cost of the Take-Home materials to your tuition price, or set a rate for the class and add the cost of the materials separately.
-For example, you may advertise that your 12-wk class costs either $152 and includes $32 for the take-home materials, or the tuition price is $120 + $32 for the materials.
 You purchase the take-home materials directly from us, and you keep the tuition price.

 How much does a Music Lingua license cost?